10 Important Web Design Best Practices and Tips for Small Business Websites

 9. Don’t forget search engine optimization (SEO) and search engine marketing (SEM).

-For a small businesses, efforts spent on one marketing initiative typically take away from other marketing initiatives.
+For small businesses, efforts spent on one marketing initiative typically take away from other marketing initiatives.
 Search engine optimization and search engine marketing are highly specialized fields and require a substantial investment of time to learn.
 But SEO and/or SEM campaigns can provide great leverage to small businesses and as a result, should not be ignored.
 For a useful primer about small business search engine optimization and search engine marketing, you can read 10 Practical Small Business SEO and SEM Marketing Tips.
 For additional tips, I recommend PPC Tips for Small Business Owner and How To Leverage Rich Media SEO for Small Businesses.
 If you’re new to SEO, this is a terrific guide from Moz: The Beginners Guide to SEO.

 10. Use a responsive design.

 Mobile devices are accounting for an increasing percentage of web traffic.
 In fact, some businesses, like Facebook, have more people accessing their sites via a mobile device than a desktop computer.
 This trend has been going up for years and will continue in 2016.
 There’s no turning back.
-To learn more about responsive web design (and see examples how sites implement responsive design), I recommend you read The Pros and Cons of Responsive Web Design vs. Mobile Website vs. Native App.
+To learn more about responsive web design (and see examples of how sites implement responsive design), I recommend you read The Pros and Cons of Responsive Web Design vs. Mobile Website vs. Native App.
 For some interesting stats on why responsive design is important and more background on responsive design, I recommend you read The Web in 2016: Long live responsive design.

 Can you suggest other tips and best practices for small business web design in 2016?
 If you have a question about web design best practices, we’d love to hear from you in the comments.